scala-native/scala-native/docs/user/sbt.md

 5.  **release-full.** (introduced in 0.4.0)

     Optimized for best runtime performance, even if hurts compilation time and code size.
-This modes includes a number of more aggresive optimizations such type-driven method duplication and more aggresive inliner.
+This mode includes a number of more aggressive optimizations such type-driven method duplication and more aggressive inliner.
 Similar to clang's `-O3` with addition of link-time optimization over the whole application code.